 Jesse M. Keenan is a member of the faculty of the Graduate School of Design (GSD) where he teaches courses and conducts research in the fields of urban development and climate adaptation.
 Keenan formerly served as the Area Head for Real Estate and Built Environment at the GSD and as the Research Director of the Center for Urban Real Estate (CURE), as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
 Keenan has previously advised on matters concerning the built environment for agencies of the U.S. government, governors, mayors, Fortune 500 companies, technology ventures, community enterprises and international NGOs.
 Keenan is currently a Visiting Scholar at the Federal Reserve Bank of San Francisco.

 Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (Foreclosed: Rehousing the American Dream (Community Growth REIT), 2012; Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation), 2014), Hong Kong Biennale (Archigram on the Margins: A Reinterpretation in the Face of Climate Change, 2014), MAK (Community Growth Corporation, 2015) and the Southern California Institute of Architecture (Locavore Agritech, 2010).
 Keenan has the distinction of being the first person to have exhibited an excel spreadsheet at the Museum of Modern Art, New York.
-Keenan has completed regional planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; adaptive capacity research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility research for the Lennar Foundation; climate planning research for the Regional Plan Association; and, urban systems research in NYC for the Audi Urban Future Initiative.
+Keenan has completed regional planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; adaptive capacity research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility research for the Lennar Foundation; climate planning research for the Regional Plan Association; urban systems research in NYC for the Audi Urban Future Initiative; resilience design and decision-support with the U.S. Army Corps of Engineers; and, socioeconomic indicator development for climate adaptation with the EPA and supported by the National Science Foundation.
 Keenan currently co-leads the Future of the American City Initiative in Miami supported by the Knight Foundation.
 Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and previously served as visiting faculty at the Bauhaus Academy in Dessau, Germany.

-Keenan is the author of NYC 2040: Housing the Next One Million New Yorkers (Columbia University Press, 2014) and is the co-editor of the books, Blue Dunes: Climate Change by Design (Columbia University Press, 2017) and North American Climate Adaptation: Fostering Resilience and a Regional Capacity to Adapt (Springer, 2017), which was published in both English and German.
-Keenan's forthcoming book, Climate Adaptation Finance and Investment in California, will be published by Routledge in the Fall of 2018.
-Keenan has had works published by the Architectural Science Review, the Wharton Real Estate Review, the Cornell Real Estate Review, Natural Hazards Review, Environment Systems and Decisions, Environmental Research Letters, Environmental Science and Policy, Projections: MIT Journal of Urban Planning, Building Research & Information, Journal of the American Planning Association, Journal of Water and Climate Change, Journal of Affordable Housing & Community Development Law, Journal of Environmental Policy & Planning, Enquiry: Journal of Architectural Research, Social Research: an International Quarterly, International Journal of Disaster Resilience in the Built Environment, Journal of Legal History, Journal of Extreme Events, Pace Environmental Law Review, the American Bar Association, Cambridge University Press, MoMA.org, Reuters, Newsweek, Dezeen, John Wiley & Sons and has been cited as a housing and real estate authority by national and international media, including on-air on CBS News, PBS, Reuters TV, Bloomberg TV, Univision, CCTV and CNBC.
-Keenan’s research has been covered by global media, including The New York Times, The Wall Street Journal, The New Yorker, CNN, Rolling Stone, Bloomberg News, Businessweek, Fortune, BBC, Reuters, Associated Press, Vice News, NPR, Slate, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Grist, Dezeen, Mother Jones, Fast Company, Wired, Los Angeles Times, San Francisco Chronicle, Miami Herald, Scientific American and the Discovery Network.
+Keenan is the author of NYC 2040: Housing the Next One Million New Yorkers (Columbia University Press, 2014) and Climate Adaptation Finance and Investment in California (Routledge, 2018).
+Keenan is the co-editor of the books, Blue Dunes: Climate Change by Design (Columbia University Press, 2017) and North American Climate Adaptation: Fostering Resilience and a Regional Capacity to Adapt (Springer, 2017), which was published in both English and German.
+Keenan has had works published by the Architectural Science Review, the Wharton Real Estate Review, the Cornell Real Estate Review, Natural Hazards Review, Environment Systems and Decisions, Environmental Research Letters, Environmental Science and Policy, Projections: MIT Journal of Urban Planning, Building Research & Information, Journal of the American Planning Association, Journal of Water and Climate Change, Journal of Affordable Housing & Community Development Law, Journal of Environmental Policy & Planning, Enquiry: Journal of Architectural Research, Social Research: an International Quarterly, International Journal of Disaster Resilience in the Built Environment, Journal of Legal History, Journal of Extreme Events, Pace Environmental Law Review, the American Bar Association, Cambridge University Press, MoMA.org, Reuters, Newsweek, Dezeen, John Wiley & Sons and has been cited as a housing and real estate authority by national and international media, including on-air on Bloomberg TV, CBS News, CCTV, CNBC, Financial Times, France 2, PBS, Reuters TV, and Univision.
+Keenan’s research has been covered by global media, including The New York Times, The Wall Street Journal, The New Yorker, CNN, Rolling Stone, Bloomberg News, Businessweek, Fortune, BBC, Reuters, Associated Press, The Atlantic, The Guardian, Financial Times, Vice News, NPR, Slate, The American Prospect, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Grist, Dezeen, Mother Jones, Fast Company, Wired, PBS NOVA, Los Angeles Times, San Francisco Chronicle, Miami Herald, Scientific American and the Discovery Network.

 Keenan currently serves on the Steering Committee of the Resilience Infrastructure Initiative at Stanford University and the Hoover Institution; the Adivsory Board of the Center for Center for Hydro-Generated Urbanism at the University of Florida; and, the Board of Directors at America Adapts Media--the producers of the world's most popular climate change podcast.
 Keenan formerly served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; and, as a juror for Architizer’s A+ Awards.
 Keenan was selected in 2012 as a ‘Thought Leader’ by the Journal of International Affairs.